deBilla/sales-opportuity-tracker/README.md

 If these dependencies are installed in your environment.
 You have to clone this repo.

 ```
-git clone git@github.com:deBilla/spidertracks-test.git
+git clone git@github.com:deBilla/sales-opportuity-tracker.git
 ```

-Then go to the spidertracks-test folder and run the following line
+Then go to the sales-opportuity-tracker folder and run the following line

 ```
 sudo docker-compose up